 Why are cloud apps a target?

-Internet-connected systems will always be pursued by hackers, and cloud apps are no exception.
-As organisations increasingly rely on cloud services to operate and store sensitive information, more cybercriminals will follow.
-In fact, 63% of survey respondents say that using more cloud apps increases the likelihood of cyberattacks.
+Hackers will always pursue Internet-connected systems, and cloud apps are no exception.
+More cybercriminals will follow as organisations increasingly rely on cloud services to operate and store sensitive information.
+63% of survey respondents say that using more cloud apps increases the likelihood of cyberattacks.

-It’s not just the increasing volume of apps that draw unwanted attention from hackers, however.
+However, it’s not just the increasing volume of apps that draw unwanted attention from hackers.
 Other commonly cited reasons why cloud apps are attractive targets include:

 1. Subpar security measures

 Although cloud providers employ security measures on their side, companies also share responsibility for securing cloud vulnerabilities.
-If they fail to implement app-level security, hackers can infect the apps you use with malware and other network-based intrusions to infiltrate your systems.
+If they fail to implement app-level security, hackers can infect your apps with malware and other network-based intrusions to infiltrate your systems.

 2. Insecure application programming interfaces (APIs)

 APIs allow you to customise your cloud apps and even integrate it with other enterprise software.
-Your cloud-based accounting system, for example, can be paired with your customer relationship management (CRM) app to generate more meaningful insights.
+Pair your cloud-based accounting system with your customer relationship management (CRM) app to generate more meaningful insights.
 If the connection between applications is unsecured, it can leave you open to an attack.
-Hackers may be able to infiltrate your financial database through an integrated CRM system that’s not so thoroughly protected.
+In addition, hackers may be able to infiltrate your financial database through an integrated CRM system that’s not so thoroughly protected.

 3. Lack of in-house skills